graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-payload-errors.md

     likePost: {
       errors: [
         {
-          __typename: 'PostDoesNotExistsProblem',
+          __typename: 'PostDoesNotExistProblem',
-          message: 'Post does not exists!',
+          message: 'Post does not exist!',
           postId: 666,
         },
         {